Greenville Nursing Home Abuse Lawyer

 - Our team member will conduct home or hospital visits if you cannot visit our Greenville office.

-- We will evaluate your damages and calculate what level of compensation to seek so that your case does not go undervalued.
+- We evaluate your damages and calculate what level of compensation to seek so your case does not go undervalued.

 - Our firm will represent you in all communications and negotiations with the liable party.

 - We will file the necessary paperwork to keep the case on track and update you as it progresses.

 After discovering nursing home abuse, you will likely have your hands full.
 Whether taking care of your loved one and/or their affairs.
 Our team would be honored to take the stress of a legal case off your shoulders so that you can focus on your family.

 Why Our Clients Choose Us to Represent Them

 In our more than 25 years of experience in personal injury, our team has helped clients collect millions in financial recovery.
 We have also earned several accolades along the way for our services.
 Including a spot among the Top 100 Trial Lawyers from The National Trial Lawyers.
 This is feedback that past clients have been kind enough to leave us in our Google reviews:

 - “The firm has its own medical staff to check you out; even though you may have already been to ER or hospital.
 The investigator is always accessible and prompt in getting back to you to answer any and all questions.
 I would highly recommend this law firm!” — Rhonda

 - “Really great working with this law firm.
 Everyone was very professional and they made our experience so much more tolerable!
 I would definitely recommend them to family and friends.” — Angela

 - “Great experience in a time of stress for our family!
 Took their time to listen to our concerns and answer our questions.
 Heath and Dasiree were very professional.” — Vicky